ianozsvald/social_media_brand_disambiguator/README.md

 Annotating the tweets using OpenCalais
 --------------------------------------

+OpenCalais have a strong named entity recognition API offering, we can use it to annotate tweets to see how it does.

     $ DISAMBIGUATOR_CONFIG=production python ner_annotator.py apple opencalais --drop  # optionally drop the destination table so we start afresh
     $ DISAMBIGUATOR_CONFIG=production python ner_annotator.py apple opencalais # run in another window to double fetching speed